1jour1vin

 About wine:

-Grapefruit color with aromas of cherries, strawberries, almonds, pastries, and honey.
+Grapefruit-colored with aromas of cherries, strawberries, almonds, pastries, and honey.
 Creamy and round, with medium body and soft bubbles.
-Well-integrated overall.
-A blend of mostly Pinot Noir with Chardonnay and Meunier, with 12% red wine.
+The flavors are well integrated.
+A blend primarily of Pinot Noir with Chardonnay and Meunier, including 12% red wine.
 Ready to drink now.